cyberbotics/webots/README.md

 ### About us

 Webots was originally designed at [EPFL](https://epfl.ch) in 1996 and then further developed and commercialized by [Cyberbotics](https://cyberbotics.com) since 1998.
-Originally it was meant to be used as a research tool to investigate various control algorithms in mobile robotics.
+Originally it was meant to be used as a research tool for mobile robotics.
 In December 2018, Webots was open sourced.
 Since then, [Cyberbotics](https://cyberbotics.com) continues to develop Webots thanks to paid customer support, training, consulting for industry and academic research projects.
-We specialize in the development, rendering, and representation of robotic, mechanical, and vehicle systems through our application.
-Our many different uses include sensor-equiped autonomous vehicles, real-time image segmentation, fluid simulations for marine research, and much much more!

 ![image](https://github.com/Remingtonewing/webots/assets/92884659/d1c41397-2945-496d-8c2d-dd717bf59ec2)
 [caption](Real Time Sensor Visualization)